 Tips and tricks

-- Pack in the marshamallows: Make sure when you measure out the marshmallows that you really pack them into your cup measure.
+- Pack in the marshmallows.
+Make sure when you measure out the marshmallows that you really pack them into your cup measure.

-- Double it up: You can easily double this recipe and set it in a 20cm / 8 inch square tin instead.
+- Double it up.
+You can easily double this Biscoff recipe and set it in a 20cm/8-inch square tin instead.

-Store this in an airtight container in the fridge or even freezer for 3-4 weeks, sometimes longer.
+Store your Biscoff rocky road recipe in an airtight container in the fridge or even freezer for 3-4 weeks — sometimes it will keep for longer.
 Rocky road can generally keep for as long as the earliest expiration date on any of the ingredients used in it.

 More recipes you’ll love